 Agra.
 Next morning, we continued our adventure to Agra city.
 Our guide was very quiet and did not say much…During the route, we asked the driver to stop to get a picture of two women who were in the fields.
 (They were in a long distance).
 Irene comes out of the car and runs amid the fields, and from behind my sister.
 They approached the women and they left with them in the opposite direction.
 Panicky the driver descends out of the car and tells us.
 “I’m going to get them, it is not safe to go there, get in the car and lock the doors.”
 Penny bathed in cold sweat and we began to shout out to the driver.
 “Heyyy come here do not let us alone!!!”
 Oops!
 We sat for a while in the car, and after a while, we went out and we start taking pictures!
 Pose from here, from there, and when we were noticed by someone, we have entered the car and put the lock.:) After half hour Irene and my sister, came back with wide smiles!
-They went to a small village where the ladies wore their beautiful formal dresses in order to take photos with them!
+They went to a small village where the ladies wore their beautiful formal dresses to take photos with them!
 They were very happy and very friendly people!

 Next stop was to feed some monkeys on the main street and to “attend” a wedding!
 It was a huge field where five marriages were taking part that day.
 We approached a small ground and we saw a groom, who was sullen and in bad mood!
 (If you consider that sometimes are not getting married without their own will, it is not strange at all).
 They invited us to attend the celebration but unfortunately, we did not have time.